teiniker/teiniker-lectures-securedesign/secure-design/browser-attack-prevention/xss-prevention/Servlet-XSS-Exercise/README.txt

 ---------------------------------------------------------------------

 a) Use FireBug to change the maxlength attribute of the input field
-	username (becuase username will be embedded in the response page).
+	username (because username will be embedded in the response page).

 b) Enter <script>alert('XSS');</script> as the username and submit.